 July 21-30, 2021 (plus travel days)

 Scouting’s flagship event is one-of-a-kind.
-It’s a gathering of approximately 40,000 Scouts, leaders, and staff that showcases everything that is great about the BSA and its members.
-Over the course of 10 summer days, once every four years, the Boy Scouts of America comes together.
+Over the course of 10 summer days, once every four years, the Boy Scouts of America comes together for a gathering of approximately 40,000 Scouts, leaders, and staff that showcases everything that is great about the BSA and its members.
 The result is the national Scout jamboree.
-The jamboree will be held in 2021.
 To keep up with the latest information, visit the Summit website.

 Scouts and Scouters will explore all kinds of adventures—stadium shows, pioneer village, Garden Ground hikes, adventure sports, patch trading, and more—in the heart of one of nature’s greatest playgrounds.
 With 10,000 acres at the Summit to explore, there’s no shortage of opportunities to build Scouting memories.

-The council will take over 300 members to the national jamboree as part of the council contingent.
+The council will take approximately 200 Scouts to the national jamboree as part of the council contingent.
 The contingent will head to the Summit for 10 days of activities ranging from shooting sports, mountain biking, zip-lining, rock climbing, white water rafting and more!

-The jamboree is open to youth ages 12 and up who meet the participant qualifications on a first come first serve basis.
+The jamboree is open to youth who meet the participant qualifications, are physically fit, and agree to the jamboree code of conduct on a first come first serve basis.
+All Scouts BSA youth must be currently registered in a troop and be a minimum of age 12.
 All Venturers must be currently registered in a Venturing crew and meeting Venturing age requirements.

 Scouts will be assigned to a jamboree troop consisting of 36 Scouts and four adult leaders.
 Every Scout will be a member of a patrol within the troop.
 Contingent members will be required to attend some troop meetings (as scheduled by the jamboree troop Scoutmaster), submit a completed jamboree medical form signed by a licensed physician and indicating compliance with specified immunizations and attend a contingent meeting (date TBD).

-Register to Serve on Staff Order of the Arrow members can staff through Operation Arrow (opens soon)
+Register to Serve on Staff Order of the Arrow member registration (opens soon)

 The Summit Bechtel Family National Scout Reserve